 Traditionalists, those born before 1945 (now in age 70+)

 Traditionalists are the oldest generation in the workplace, although most of them are now retired.
 They are characterized as loyal workers, highly dedicated, averse to risk and strongly committed toward teamwork and collaboration.
 They value security, comfort, and familiar, known activities and environments.

 How to attract traditionalists?
-It wouldn’t make sense to create a web campaigns to this target group unless the campaign had a title “Bring your grandmother to work”.
+It wouldn’t make sense to create web campaigns to this target group unless the campaign had a title “Bring your grandmother to work”.
 My experience shows that best way to attract them is by word of mouth; which means that your employee referral program is just the right channel to reach them.
-But I would also recommend to use traditional recruitment channels (such as newspapers) when attracting traditionalists.
+But I would also recommend using traditional recruitment channels (such as newspapers) when attracting traditionalists.

 Baby Boomers, those born 1946-64 (now about 50-70 years old)